Sieabah/cmsc-433/proj1/readme.md

 For ease of use and simplicity you can modify the classes.json file in the resources folder and rerun the seeder to push all your changes to the DB.
 You can alternatively modify the classes directly from the database.

+To reflect the changes in the file you must reseed the database, there is no way around this.

 # Directory Structure